Op-amp Tutorial Includes:

-The output of an operational amplifier can only change by a certain amount in a given time.
-This limit is called the slew rate of the op-amp.
+The output of an operational amplifier can only change by a certain amount in a given time: this limit is called the slew rate of the op-amp.

-Op amp slew rate can limit the performance of a circuit if the slew rate requirement is exceeded.
+Operational amplifier slew rate can limit the performance of a circuit if the slew rate requirement is exceeded.
 It can distort the waveform and prevent the input signal being faithfully represented at the output if the slew rate is exceeded.

 Op amp slew rate basics

 The slew rate of an op amp or any amplifier circuit is the rate of change in the output voltage caused by a step change on the input.

 It is measured as a voltage change in a given time - typically V / µs or V / ms.

 A typical general purpose device may have a slew rate of 10 V / microsecond.
 This means that when a large step change is placed on the input, the electronic device would be able to provide an output 10 volt change in one microsecond.

 The figures for slew rate change are dependent upon the type of operational amplifier being used.
 Low power op-amps may only have figures of a volt per microsecond, whereas there are fast operational amplifiers capable to providing rates of 1000 V / µsecond.